Council and Leadership Team

 In support of the Principal and Executive Team, the School Council provides strategic direction for the future of Perth College, and prides itself on being functional, cohesive and passionate about advancing Perth College as a leading school for girls.

-Vikki De Alwis, Vice Chair
+Vikki De Alwis, Chair

 Al is a Western Australian business leader who has built and grown one of Australia’s most successful communications agencies – 303MullenLowe – and is now at the helm of hospitality and brewing group Triple-1-Three.
 He is President of West Australian Music (WAM) and holds a number of other board and strategic advisory positions across a range of industries.